Gordon White is 79. Kevin Chang is 24. Both recently tried to rent cars but ran into trouble because of their age.

 This kind of discrimination happens so often when we travel that we hardly notice it.
 Some of it is helpful, such as lap children flying free on planes or senior citizens receiving discounts on restaurants, national parks and other attractions.

 But much of it is also discriminatory.
 Try renting a hotel room if you’re under 21.
 Many hotels won’t rent you a room, and some state laws allow them to show young people the door.
 Likewise, some package tours are off-limits to people over a certain age, although tour operators are reluctant to say so.
 Usually, they just steer elderly travelers toward another trip, hoping that they’ll take the hint.
+(Here’s what you need to know before renting your next vehicle.)

 Even the federal government is in the age discrimination business when it comes to travel.
 The TSA recently adopted special screening procedures for children younger than 12 and adults older than 75, allowing them to keep their shoes and light jackets on at the checkpoint.
 How do agents know that you qualify?
 They conduct a “visual assessment.”
 Good luck with that.